-- explore the power of experiments in developing models and theories. - investigate a variety of phenomena by making their own observations and generating questions. - make direct observations of physics phenomena and examine the ways in which phenomena that may not be directly observable can be explored through indirect observations. - investigate the ways in which forces are involved both in moving objects and in keeping objects stationary.
+- investigate a variety of phenomena by making their own observations and generating questions. - make direct observations of physics phenomena and examine the ways in which phenomena that may not be directly observable can be explored through indirect observations. - investigate the ways in which forces are involved both in moving objects and in keeping objects stationary.